Urinary bladder and urethra

 Location

 The urinary bladder is found inferior to the peritoneum, sitting on the pelvic floor.
-In females its inferior surface lays on the pubic symphysis and the posterior wall is in contact with the vagina and uterus.
+In females its inferior surface lays on the pubic symphysis and its posterior wall is in contact with the vagina and uterus.

 Worried about learning all the structures of the urinary system?
 Ease into this topic at your own pace with our urinary system quizzes & labeled diagrams.